SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-5-control-control-we-must-have-control.markdown

-                            Now if you were directly referencing the old image control from code as we were doing before then you would have just broken the project because the original Image control is now embedded within our new user control, but because we are now using Data Binding everything is fine.&nbsp; Now if we were being clever I would have made it so that this user control could display any of the three states as mentioned earlier, but in keeping it simple we will just convert each of them independently, so go and do that now if you wish.
+                            Now if you were directly referencing the old image control from code as we were doing before then you would have just broken the project because the original Image control is now embedded within our new user control, but because we are now using Data Binding everything is fine.
+Now if we were being clever I would have made it so that this user control could display any of the three states as mentioned earlier, but in keeping it simple we will just convert each of them independently, so go and do that now if you wish.